Transform and Entropy Coding in AV2: Background on AV1 Transform Coding

 The absolute magnitudes of coefficients (i.e. levels) are coded starting from the EOB position and proceeding backwards toward the DC term.
 This framework codes coefficients in three different passes:

-\begin{itemize} \item \textit{Base Range (BR):} Uses a 4-symbol syntax element that uses contexts for entropy modeling dependent on block size and the level values of neighboring coefficients.
-This range covers level values [0, 1, 2] with an additional symbol indicating magnitudes larger than $\geq$2 which determines whether an additional pass is need if the magnitude is greater.
-This pass uses a reverse scan order. \item \textit{Low Range (LR):} Coded with another 4-symbol syntax element that loops 4 times depending on how large the actual level is.
-This range covers level values in the range [3, 4, ...
-14] and can also indicate if level value is $\geq$ 14.
-LR pass uses a reverse scan order. \item \textit{High Range (HR):} This range covers largest level values $\geq 14$ by using exponential-Golomb codes.
-The difference between the actual level value and 15 is computed since the previous pass signals $\geq$ 14 which means the value is at least 15.
-This passes use a forward scan order different than the BR and LR passes. \end{itemize} Coefficient signs are signaled as bypass-coded bits in the HR pass, with only the DC coefficient assigned a sign context.
+\begin{itemize} \item \textit{Base Range (BR):} A 4-symbol syntax element that is context-coded using neighboring decoded levels (Fig.~\ref{fig:av1_coeff}).
+This range covers level values $\{0, 1, 2\}$ with an additional escape symbol indicating magnitudes $\geq 3$ which determines whether an additional pass is needed.
+This pass uses a reverse scan order. \item \textit{Low Range (LR):} A 4-symbol syntax element that may iterate up to four times, extending the representation to levels $[3,\ldots,14]$ with an escape for level $\ge 15$.
+LR uses a reduced context neighborhood (asterisks in Fig.~\ref{fig:av1_coeff}) and reverse scan order. \item \textit{High Range (HR):} For magnitudes $\geq 15$, the residual magnitude beyond 15 is bypass-coded using exponential-Golomb codes.
+This pass uses a forward scan order different than the BR and LR passes. \end{itemize} Coefficient signs are bypass-coded in the HR stage, except that the DC coefficient uses a dedicated sign context.